Invasion from Inner Earth

-Invasion from Inner Earth (1974) is an apocalyptic science fiction film, starring Paul Bentzen and Debbi Pick.
-The film was directed by Bill Rebane, the same director of Monster A Go-Go (1965), and The Giant Spider Invasion (1975).
-The film, also known as Hell Fire and They, was inspired by the British film The Strange World of Planet X (1957), and filmed in the style of thrillers directed by Alfred Hitchcock.
+Invasion from Inner Earth (also known as They and Hell Fire) is a 1974 American apocalyptic science fiction film starring Paul Bentzen and Debbi Pick, and directed by Bill Rebane.
+The film "made money" and allowed Rebane to make his subsequent films.

 Plot

 A group of pilots in the Canadian wilderness begin to hear strange reports over their radios about planes crashing, cars stalling, and a deadly plague which has gripped the planet.
 As the plot continues, it's clear that Earth is in the midst of an invasion.
 The pilots barricade themselves in a cabin in the woods and wait for impending doom.